mayur-kun/product-reco/README.md

 * A rating matrix is created by grouping the data by product names and applying a list of ratings.
 * Cosine similarity between product rating vectors is calculated.
 * A function is defined to get top-N collaborative recommendations for a given product, based on similarity of rating vectors.

+**Next phase (will update soon):**
+* Genearting product descriptions based on product features.
+Planning to use LLM models like GPT-4, Gemini or Llama2.

 # Lessons 📝
 **Importance of Data Preprocessing:**